-Kacy is an ASHA Certified Speech-Language Pathologist that helps parents and caregivers grow their child’s communication skills and confidence in the classroom.
-She has helped hundreds of parents understand communication development, why it is important, and how they can take an active role in growing their child’s communication skills at home.
+Kacy Wickerson is an ASHA Certified Speech-Language Pathologist.
+She helps parents and caregivers grow their child’s communication skills and confidence in the classroom.
+She has also helped hundreds of parents understand communication development, why it is important, and how they can take an active role in growing their child’s communication skills at home.
 Speech Blubs thinks she makes the perfect partner in providing speech therapy at home.

 Why You Shouldn’t Say “Use Your Words”

 Today’s video episode explores improving communication when a child struggles to speak.
-Often, (not just speech delayed) children get frustrated and act out, and do something physical because they have trouble finding and saying the proper words in real time.
-In the past, those children have been told to “use your words” as a reminder to stay in the moment, take the time to think about what’s frustrating, and to use words to express their feelings in a non-physical way.
+Often, (not just speech delayed) children get frustrated and act out.
+They do something physical because they have trouble finding and saying the proper words in real-time.
+In the past, those children have been told to “use your words” as a reminder to stay in the moment, take the time to think about what’s frustrating and use words to express their feelings in a non-physical way.
 Kacy believes that saying “use your words” is “not always the most effective way to get them to communicate.”

 Part of learning to communicate is learning to deal with the social situation in which the child is trying to communicate.
 This is almost always stressful.
-Kacy says that stress is different for children who already have speech delay, that “they have a smaller or limited vocabulary, so saying . . . “use your words” can be a vague direction.”
+Kacy says that stress is different for children who already have a speech delay.
+“They have a smaller or limited vocabulary, so saying . . . “use your words” can be a vague direction.”

-The second solution is to “teach them how to use the words you’re modelling, and have them imitate.”
+The second solution is to “teach them how to use the words you’re modeling, and have them imitate.”

 Stay tuned for part three of this video series with Kacy, when she gives even more insightful strategies for helping children communicate.
-Yay, Kacy!
+Thank you, Kacy!

 Reach out when you have questions on how to use Speech Blubs to improve speech at home!